 She is a founding member of Pandril Press, a group of seven Manchester Writing School graduates who collected to form their own publishing house, and has edited and been featured in two of their anthologies: Panopticon and Weird Love.

-She lives in Hebden Bridge with her two daughters and her "uncivil partner".
+She lives in Hebden Bridge with her two children and partner.

 Personal Website: http://www.nickyharlow.com